 The Hyperloop will bridge Sydney and Melbourne.
 A journey that takes eight hours by automobile.
 At 1,200 km/h, the Hyperloop journey would take less than an hour.

-However this technology changes property investment in Australia, if investors are wise and remain alert, they could leverage an opportunity like this and come out on top.
+However, this technology changes property investment in Australia, and if investors are wise and remain alert, they could leverage an opportunity like this and come out on top.

-If you're a Millennial, property investment might seem outside your reach.
-Especially with the slowdown in wage growth, many millennials are hesitant to even buy their first home.
+If you’re a millennial, property investment might seem outside your reach.

-But one trend the Millenial generation seems to have taken to is "rent-vesting."
-What is rentvesting?
-It's simply renting a property where you want to live (close to work, family, lifestyle choices like the beach etc) and buying an investment property in the location that gives you the best chance for capital growth at the same time.
+Essentially, it’s simply renting a property where you want to live (close to work, family – lifestyle choices like the beach) and buying an investment property in a location that gives you the best chance for capital growth at the same time.

-Also, rent-vestors are buying in the suburbs where they can normally receive a higher rental return than a city property.
-It's a smart move in an economy that isn't rewarding a whole generation of potential investors.
+The investment property essentially pays for itself between the rental return and your tax return.
+And the investment property grows in value, all the while producing equity.
+Also, rent-vestors buy in the suburbs, where they can typically receive a higher rental return than a city property.
+It’s a smart move in an economy that isn’t rewarding a whole generation of potential investors.

-If you're a Millenial and you've wanted to break into property investment in Australia, rent-vesting might be a viable option for you.
-By not buying now, you're losing money by the day as property prices climb.
+If you’re a Millennial and want to break into property investment in Australia, rent-vesting might be a viable option.
+By not buying now, you’re losing money by the day as property prices climb.